Passage Home

-Passage Home is a 1955 British drama film directed by Roy Ward Baker.
+Passage Home is a 1955 British drama film directed by Roy Ward Baker and starring Anthony Steel, Peter Finch and Diane Cilento.
+The screenplay was by William Fairchild based on the 1952 novel of the same name by Richard Armstrong.

 Plot

-Captain "Lucky" Ryland (Peter Finch) is about to retire.
+Captain "Lucky" Ryland is about to retire.
 He has a flashback of several years to a voyage on a merchant ship which he was captaining from South America.
-He is forced to give passage to a British governess, Ruth Elton (Diane Cilento), who is returning to England.
+He is forced to give passage to a British governess, Ruth Elton, who is returning to England.

-Both Ryland and his second mate, Vosper (Anthony Steel), fall for Ruth.
+Both Ryland and his second mate, Vosper, fall for Ruth.
 Ryland proposes to Ruth and when she turns down his offer he tries to rape her in his cabin but she is rescued by Vosper.
 The ship survives a very severe storm in which Vosper saves Ruth's life outside on deck after which Ruth and Vosper realize that they are in love with each other.

 There is a subplot about the dissatisfaction of the ship's crew with being fed rotten potatoes, which Ryland has bought cheaply simply to save money.
 Ryland says a good cook would still be able to use them productively.
 The potatoes are dumped overboard and Ryland is determined to find out who is responsible by offering the crew £5 for any information as to who did it.
-Vosper accuses Shorty (Bryan Forbes), who is acting oddly, and they fight.
-Ike (Geoffrey Keen) intervenes and fights Vosper.
+Vosper accuses Shorty, who is acting oddly, and they fight.
+Ike intervenes and fights Vosper.
 Shorty then confesses to Ike but Ike takes the blame.
 Probably due to the fight, Ike, who is already known to be ill, takes to his bed and dies.
 He is buried at sea in a makeshift coffin.

 At the allotted time of the funeral Ryland is drunk, drowning his sorrow in whisky due to being rejected by Ruth (whom he had seriously assaulted, ripping her dress).
 The red ensign is flown at half mast.
 Ryland struggles to find the right pages in the Book of Common Prayer and loses his place.
 When the body is slid overboard they recite the Lord's Prayer.